PoisotLab/SimpleSDMLayers.jl/joss/paper.md

 the same software, as well as a flexible framework on which to build various analysis workflows.
-Here we present `SimpleSDMLayers.jl` and `GBIF.jl`, two packages in the _Julia_ language implementing a framework and type-system on which to build SDM analyses, as well as providing access to popular data sources for species occurrence and environmental conditions.
+Here we present `SimpleSDMLayers.jl` and `GBIF.jl`, two packages in the _Julia_ language implementing a simple framework and type-system on which to build SDM analyses, as well as providing access to popular data sources for species occurrences and environmental conditions.

 # Statement of need